About our services

 We have completed 4.3 million updates to existing registers in the last 12 months.

 For registration services applications involving the creation of a new register (such as new leases and first registrations), we aim to complete 60% of these within 25 working days by March 2017.

 Between 1 April 2017 and 30 April 2017, we handled, on average, 2,100 new title applications each working day and completed 23% within 25 days.

 This has created a backlog of applications to process, particularly ‘new title’ applications like first registrations and new leases that require more work and involve more stages.
-As a result, our processing times on new title applications have increased and we know that in some cases this is causing problems.
+As a result, our processing times on new title applications are longer than we aim for and we know that in some cases this is causing problems.

 The current average completion times for new title applications is:

 - First Registrations 67 working days